 There are particular ways of responding to children that can help them to establish pathways in their brains that enable them to manage emotions well, think rationally under pressure and to calm themselves down without recourse to angry outbursts, attacks of anxiety or, in later life, alcohol, smoking and drug problems.
 Slowing down our adult lives while children are young can really help build these healthier stress-regulating systems that we take right throughout life.

-In the past decade, we’ve seen large numbers of children diagnosed with depression and behavioural disorders such as ADHD, ADD and oppositional defiance disorder.
-New research shows though that the symptoms associated with these disorders are often an indicator that a child is suffering from stress that is manifesting as anxiety.
+In the past decade, we’ve seen large numbers of children diagnosed with depression and oppositional defiance disorder.
+Research shows though that some of the symptoms associated with these disorders are often an indicator that a child is suffering from stress that is manifesting as anxiety.
 Anxiety can also be a common issue for some of our neurodiverse children, for example autistic children or kids with ADHD.

 Although anxiety is a normal healthy emotion, essential for our survival in fact, it becomes a problem when it impairs our wellbeing.
 Anxiety is the most significant mental health issue in childhood, and yet it frequently goes undetected and untreated – it truly is an invisible enemy.
 It can begin as early as age two but (like attention disorders) we see a significant rise when children enter the school system and many will go on to suffer anxiety their whole lives unless it’s addressed.
 There are many symptoms that can show your child is struggling with heightened stress and anxiety and some of these are explored in this article I wrote for Essential Kids – some not often associated with anxiety.